basho/riak_ql/docs/the_query_pipeline.md

 query
 ```

-### 2.b Conformance with the SQL Foundation Document
+### Client-to-Query Processing - Conformance with the SQL Foundation Document

 It is worthing making the point about conformance with the spec at this stage.
 Below is an extract from the `riak_ql_parser.yrl` language definition of a Numeric Value Expression: